Iodoral Review - Does This Iodine Supplement Work?

 There are numerous reasons individuals may have difficulty losing weight, or maintaining a healthy weight.
 One of the more common reasons is an under or overactive thyroid.
 The makers of Iodoral, Optimox Inc., claims their product can help these individuals.
 However, they also claim the product can assist anyone who needs help losing weight.
 We were eager to learn more about the product and the associated claims.

-A 90 count bottle costs $26.00, however, it is typically sold in 90 or 180 count sets.
-This seems like a reasonable price for a weight loss supplement, but read on…
+A 90-count bottle costs anywhere from $20 to $30.
+It is typically sold in 90 or 180 count sets.
+This seems like a reasonable price for a weight-loss supplement but read on…

 One of the main claims made by the makers of Iodoral is that it helps increase production of the thyroid gland.
 Several studies have indicated that iodine deficiency can lead to hypothyroidism.
 By increasing the amount of iodine in the diet the problem is typically resolved.
 Hypothyroidism has many negative impacts on an individual’s physiology, including weight gain, fatigue, difficulty concentrating, and reduced energy.
 By stabilizing thyroid production many of these negative impacts can also be eliminated.
 However, iodine must be used in conjunction with Vitamin A in order to impact the thyroid.
 Vitamin A is not one of the ingredients in Iodoral.